top of page

 For some children a visual timetable can help them feel more comfortable if they understand what to expect each day.
 Include pictures representing different parts of the school day, such as arrival, class time, play time, and lunch.
 Reviewing this timetable together can help reduce anxiety by providing a clear structure.

 Speak to your child’s teacher and any support staff as soon as possible.
 Share information about your child’s Selective Mutism, including any strategies that have worked in the past.
-Ideally have a meeting before school starts to discuss how the school can support your child’s needs.
+Ideally have a meeting before school starts to discuss how the school can best support your child’s needs this year.

+This book will help your child's teacher understand SM and your child ahead of time.
 Here is the link to the book.
-This book will help your child's teacher understand SM and your child ahead of time.
-If your child would like to write their own letter to their teacher, there is a free letter template here.
+If your child would like to write their own letter to their teacher, there is a free letter template under "freebies".

 Supporting a child with selective mutism can be challenging, so it’s important to take care of your own well-being as well.
-Ensure you have time for self-care.
+Try to have time for your own self-care 🥰

 We hope these tips help you and your child feel more prepared for the new school year.
 Remember, you are not alone in this journey!
 With understanding, patience, and the right strategies, your child will feel more comfortable at school.